jupihes/Regex-samples/Karyar_regex.md

 [regex-disambiguation](https://www.rexegg.com/regex-disambiguation.html)

-finding what exists in parantesis is example :)
    - Lookahead and Lookbehind: `(?= … )`, `(?! … )`, `(?<= … ), (?<! … )`
    - Non-Capturing Groups: `(?: … )` and `(?is: … )`
    - Atomic Groups: `(?> … )`